ianfnelson/blog.iannelson.uk/content/posts/2020-12-18-12-books-i-most-enjoyed-reading-in-2020.md

 [Erebus: The Story of a Ship][10] by Michael Palin

-In discussing with friends and colleagues the books that we have read this year, I found it curious how frequently the question is broached of whether listening to audiobooks &#8220;doesn’t count&#8221; or is somehow &#8220;cheating&#8221;.
-I don’t think so &#8211; I think it is a perfectly reasonable way of efficiently consuming books, perhaps doing so at the same time as some other activity such as commuting, exercise, or other hobbies.
+In discussing with friends and colleagues the books that we have read this year, I found it curious how frequently the question is broached of whether listening to audiobooks “doesn’t count” or is somehow “cheating”.
+I don’t think so – I think it is a perfectly reasonable way of efficiently consuming books, perhaps doing so at the same time as some other activity such as commuting, exercise, or other hobbies.

 There’s also something quite primeval about stories being handed down by the oral tradition from our forebears.
 I listened to _Erebus_ during my commutes in those innocent early pre-lockdown weeks of the year, and found it soothing and absorbing to listen to Palin’s familiar dulcit Sheffield tones tell me about this 19th Century ship and its crews’ tales of derring-do.
 While Spiegelhalter’s statistical tome is a book that naturally succeeds in hardcopy format, _Erebus_ certainly excels as an audiobook.